gbif/hp-swissnatcoll/en/how-to-publish-data.md

 ⚠️ If your collection is not registered on GRSciColl or it needs adjustments, please do the appropriate changes and suggestions of change on [your GRSciColl collection page](https://scientific-collections.gbif.org/collection/search?country=CH){:target="_blank"}.

-<br>✅ My institution has **at least [one user](/en/data-aggregator-faqs#what-are-the-different-roles-of-the-user-profile-on-the-data-aggregator){:target="_blank"}**, with the Collection Digitizer role, registered in DAGI.
+<br>✅ My institution has **at least [one user](/en/data-aggregator-faqs#what-are-the-different-roles-of-the-user-profile-on-the-data-aggregator){:target="_blank"}**, with the Collection Administrator role, registered in DAGI.

-> - Collection Digitizer ⚠️mandatory
+> - Collection Administrator ⚠️mandatory
-> - Data Administrator 💡optional
+> - Data Digitizer 💡optional

-⚠️ If your institution does not yet have a Collection Digitizer, please send a request by email to [contact-swissnatcoll@infofauna.ch](mailto:contact-swissnatcoll@infofauna.ch) with your full name, institution email and institution name.
+⚠️ If your institution does not yet have a Collection Administrator, please send a request by email to [contact-swissnatcoll@infofauna.ch](mailto:contact-swissnatcoll@infofauna.ch) with your full name, institution email and institution name.

 <br>✅ My dataset has all **mandatory fields** (attributes) **correctly informed** to ensure successfull import in DAGI.
 > - scientificName ([definition](https://dwc.tdwg.org/terms/#dwc:scientificName){:target="_blank"})